 7. Mui Ne

-Mui Ne is the kitesurfing capital of Vietnam.The town itself doesn’t have the best beach but the town is close to some cool attractions.
-For $5, you can take a jeep tour to the red sand dunes near town and white sand dunes (24 km from the town).
+Mui Ne is the kitesurfing capital of Vietnam.
+The town itself doesn’t have the best beach but the town is close to some cool attractions.
+For $5, you can take a jeep tour to the red sand dunes near town and the white sand dunes (24 km from town).
 The tours also take you to Fairy Spring, a stream that flows through some cool rock formations and sand dunes.
 (It’s easily accessible from town by foot.)
-The best place to eat in town is a Mediterranean spot called Sindbad and Dong Vui Food Court, an open air food court with independently run stalls that range from German sausages to paella.
-There’s also loads of Vietnamese options and tons of beer.
+The best place to eat in town is a Mediterranean spot called Sindbad and Dong Vui Food Court, an open-air food court with independently run stalls that range from German sausages to paella.
+There are also loads of Vietnamese options and tons of beer.

 Ke Ga Lighthouse was one of my favorite spots in Central Vietnam!
 Very few people visit so I totally recommend it.
 I had the island to myself!

 The main reason I went to Mui Ne was to visit the Ke Ga Lighthouse, a remote lighthouse built by the French in 1899 that lies on a rocky islet 300 meters from the coast.
 I’m obsessed with lighthouses so I had to go.
 To get to the lighthouse, you need a scooter or a car.
-Then, you have to take a ferry to the island ($6 USD).
+Then, you have to take a ferry to the island ($6 USD in 2019).
 I had the island mostly to myself except for a few officials working on the island.
-For the best photos of the lighthouse, take the dirt paths that lead off to the side and shoot back towards the lighthouse.
-The lighthouse is right by a fishing village so the sea is lined with boats to the right of the islet, which is also great for photos.
+For the best photos of the lighthouse, take the dirt paths that lead off to the side and shoot back toward the lighthouse.
+The lighthouse is right by a fishing village, so the sea is lined with boats to the right of the islet, which is also great for photos.

-8. Ho Chi Minh City (Siagon)
+8. Ho Chi Minh City (Saigon)

-My favorite spots to eat were L’Usine Le LoiThe Vintage EmporiumJourney’s Sandwich Cafe and Banh Mi 3362.
+My favorite cafes and sandwich spots to eat are The Old Compass, L’Usine, The Vintage Emporium, and Banh Mi 3362.
 ABC Bakery Café was a great spot to grab a fast and cheap breakfast to go!

 Left: Artillery left over after the Vietnam War is on display at the Ben Douc tunnels, part of the Cu Chi Tunnels.
 Right: The entrance to one of the tunnels.